Callum Keith Rennie biography

 However, his big break came soon after, when he was hired as David Marciano's replacement on Due South opposite Paul Gross.
 Rennie instantly became a star in Canada.
 However, he prefers to keep a low profile and for the most part, continues to act in independent, small budget films such as Last Night (1998), for which he won his first Genie award for Best Supporting Actor.
 He received a second Genie for Best Supporting Actor for his work in Normal (2008).
 He teamed up again with his Due South co-star Paul Gross in the western comedy Gunless (2010).

-Rennie also makes the occasional foray into television, such as the short-lived CBC-TV series Twitch City and the American cable series Californication.
+Callum also made the occasional foray into television, such as in the short-lived CBC-TV series Twitch City and the American series Californication, as well as a recurring role as Walker Browning on the Netflix hit series, Longmire.